jflamy/owlcms-tracker/docs/WEBSOCKET_MESSAGE_SPEC.md

 **Frequency:** Sent when remote system requests full data (typically in response to HTTP 428 status or missing data)

+## Binary Frames (ZIP payloads)

+In addition to the JSON text frames documented above, OWLCMS can send large binary payloads over the same WebSocket connection.
+These are used to transfer ZIP archives for flags, pictures, styles, and translations.
+The tracker recognizes a small set of binary message types and routes each ZIP to an appropriate handler.

+Frame layout (preferred format):

+- 4 bytes: `typeLength` (unsigned 32-bit big-endian / network byte order)
+- `typeLength` bytes: UTF-8 `type` string (examples: `flags_zip`, `pictures`, `styles`, `translations_zip`)
+- Remaining bytes: binary payload (typically a ZIP archive)

+Notes:
+- The `typeLength` is read using big-endian (network) byte order.
+The receiver must use `readUInt32BE(0)` to parse it correctly.
+- The payload is usually a ZIP archive; handlers will parse ZIP entries and extract files to `./local/{flags,pictures,styles}` or will parse `translations.json` inside a translations ZIP.
+- For robustness, the tracker also supports a fallback: when `typeLength` appears malformed but the buffer begins with the ZIP magic bytes (`50 4B 03 04`), the frame is treated as a `flags_zip` (legacy behavior seen in some integrations).

+Supported binary message types:

+- `flags_zip` (preferred) / `flags` (legacy): ZIP archive containing flag image files.
+The tracker extracts files into `./local/flags` and marks flags as loaded.
+- `pictures`: ZIP archive of athlete/team pictures; extracted into `./local/pictures`.
+- `styles`: ZIP archive containing CSS/asset files; extracted into `./local/styles`.
+- `translations_zip`: ZIP archive expected to contain a single file named `translations.json`.

+Translations ZIP details:
+- `translations.json` may have one of two wrapper formats:
+  - Wrapper form: `{ "locales": { "en": {...}, "fr": {...} }, "translationsChecksum": "..." }`
+  - Direct form: `{ "en": {...}, "fr": {...} }`
+- The tracker extracts each locale map and caches it in the Competition Hub.
+- If `translationsChecksum` is provided and matches the hub's `lastTranslationsChecksum`, the tracker will skip reprocessing to save CPU/time.

+Server behavior and sanity checks:
+- After extracting flags or translations, the tracker runs lightweight sanity checks (file counts, locale/key counts) and logs the result.
+- When translations are loaded for the first time the hub logs `TRANSLATIONS INITIALIZED` and caches the checksum.
+- When the tracker cannot find `translations.json` inside a `translations_zip`, it logs an error and ignores the payload.

+Security and size considerations:
+- The tracker validates `typeLength` against an upper bound (to avoid attempting to allocate huge buffers).
+If the reported length is unreasonably large, the tracker attempts ZIP-detection before rejecting the frame.
+- ZIP entries are written to disk under `./local/*` using their entry names; ensure OWLCMS produces safe file names.

 ---

 ## Implementation Notes